 - Remove any organic waste that has settled on the bottom of the aquarium by lightly siphon cleaning the "surface," and only the "surface" of the substrate.

 - Remove organic matter that has accumulated inside and around rock formations.
-This can be done by either squirting water into these areas using a turkey baster, or simplier yet, use a small powerhead.
+This can be done by either squirting water into these areas using a turkey baster, or simpler yet, use a small powerhead.
 It's a great way to easily dislodge the gunk that gets trapped, releasing it into the water column where it can then be removed through filtration.

 In conjunction with tidying up the system once the ammonia and nitrite levels have dropped to zero, a water change can be performed.
 In the process of light siphon cleaning up the aquarium, old water is removed, and once done, you refill it with new saltwater.

 Doing a 20% to 25% water change at this point is beneficial for the following reasons.

 - It replenishes essential seawater trace elements.

 - It helps to correct and return changes in pH, alkalinity and other important parameters of the water to their ideal settings.

 - It improves the overall quality of the water.

-Once the aquarium is cleaned up and refilled, it's time to rinse out or replace any type of mechanical water filtering materials, such as prefilter flosses, cartridges, sponges or pads.
+Once the aquarium is cleaned up and refilled, it's time to rinse out or replace any mechanical water filtering materials, such as prefilter flosses, cartridges, sponges or pads.
 But don't clean them aggressively, as you don't want to lose the beneficial bacteria that grows on this media; just rinse off the solid debris that accumulates in the filter media.

 Now let the filter system run for a few days to clean up the water.
 If at this point any prefiltering materials appear to be dirty, clean them again.